kaplan81/github-search/README.md

 It is simple: the home page shows a search section with a field to find users.

+Let's see what happens when we look for "kaplan".

 <img src="screenshots/github-user-search-home.png">

 A routing navigation takes you to the users page with a detailed list about each of them.